14 Small sample tests

 14.5.1 Chi square test (χ2) for goodness of fit

-A very powerful test for testing the significance of the discrepancy between theory and experiment was given by Prof. Karl Pearson in 1900 and is known as “χ2 tests of goodness of fit”.
+A very powerful test for testing the significance of the discrepancy between theory and experiment was given by Prof. Karl Pearson in 1900 and is known as “χ2 tests for goodness of fit”.

 We want to test the null hypothesis, H0: There is no significance between the theory and experiment